 There's no reason to have to depart from a regular training plan just because you are training indoors on a treadmill.
 A good marathon schedule should include a balanced mix of long runs, recovery runs, speed-workhills – all of which can be completed on a treadmill.

-If you don’t already have a training programme why not try one of the downloadable marathon training plans?
-Combine the plan with some of the following treadmill tweaks to help keep your focus and maximise your training.
+If you don’t already have a training program why not try one of the downloadable marathon training plans?
+Combine the plan with some of the following treadmill tweaks to help keep your focus and maximize your training.

 Treadmill training for a marathon: Long runs